Best Things To Do In Paris

 Moulin Rouge| ©Lola Delabays

 To get to the Moulin Rouge, you must enter the bohemian quarter of Paris.
-In the lower Montmartre, surrounded by erotic stores and neon lights, you will find the most famous cabaret in Paris, known especially for the posters of Toulouse Lautrec or the cancan dance.
+In the lower Montmartre, surrounded by erotic stores and neon lights, you will find the most famous cabaret in Paris, known above all for the posters of Toulouse Lautrec or for the cancan dance.

-Today some people think that the Moulin Rouge is a museum, but no: it still operates as a nightclub that you can attend buy tickets for the Moulin Rouge:.
+Today some people think that the Moulin Rouge is a museum, but no: it still operates as a nightclub that you can attend with your Moulin Rouge tickets.
 The price of the Moulin Rouge show is not cheap, but the experience is worth it.
-Whether you attend the dinner or decide to grab a bite to eat near the Moulin Rouge, don't forget to visit at night to see it lit up and feel the true character of the area.
+Whether you attend the dinner or decide to grab a bite to eat near the Moulin Rouge, be sure to visit at night to see it lit up and feel the true character of the area.

 Notre Dame Cathedral| ©Mehmet Turgut Kirkgoz